rchrdmess/RM_Milestone_Project_1/README.md

 **Teamwork:** makes us stronger.

 - Contact Section
-  - The contact section features an imbedded Google Map as well as Market-Win's address, phone and email.
+  - The contact section features a map as well as Market-Win's address, phone and email.
   - To help SEO, the address tag is used.
   - Email is provided as a mailto link.